ironplc/ironplc/docs/quickstart/index.rst

    **Install IronPLC CLI**

    #.
-Download the latest IronPLC MSI installer :download_artifact:`ironplc-release-windows.msi`
+Download the latest IronPLC MSI installer :download_artifact:`ironplcc-x86_64-windows.msi`
       from `IronPLC GitHub releases`_.
    #.
 Run the MSI installer and follow the prompts to complete
       installation of the CLI.